 To learn more about OCD, visit WebMD.com.

-The Resource Track is aimed to support patients with transitions, strengthen executive functioning skills, connect patients to supports, and empower them to add structure and meaning to their daily lives.
+The Resource Track is aimed to support patients with transitions, strengthen executive functioning skills, connect patients to support, and empower them to add structure and meaning to their daily lives.
 Resource therapists work with the patients assigned to the track to develop an individualized resource plan.
 Plans may include (but are not limited to): school, jobs, volunteer work, positive recreational activities, ongoing supports (groups, AA/NA/OA, outpatient providers), social activities, exercise plans etc. Resource sessions help patients identify barriers to achieving their goals and utilize the skills learned in group to continue moving forward.

 Substance Use Track